boidushya/blog.boidu.dev/blogs/better-lyrics.md

 using Railway's hobby tier and it was peaking at **600mb** of memory.
 Mind you, I wasn't doing anything fancy, just fetching lyrics from an API and sending them back - no caching, no nothing.

 Back then I was in another city with a friend who was also a developer.
-He was working as a Golang developer at a company, and he suggested I use Golang for the backend.
-I had never used Golang before, but I was willing to give it a shot.
+He was working as a Golang dev at a company, and he suggested I use it for the backend.
+I had never used Go before, but I was willing to give it a shot.

 ## The rewrite